sanand0/til/til.md

 ## Aug 2025

+- 25 Aug 2025. [rclone](https://rclone.org/) is the cleanest way to copy files from Google Drive.
+I ran `rclone config` to set it up with Google Drive via [native app OAuth key](https://developers.google.com/identity/protocols/oauth2/native-app).
+Then, `rclone copy "gdrive:" transcripts/ --drive-shared-with-me --include "**Transcript*.docx"` copied all transcripts _including_ "Shared with me" files (not just drives).
+The `--drive-shared-with-me` enables this.
 - 22 Aug 2025.
 Notes from discussion on education with Srikanth Nadhumuni
   - Indian higher education has done better, e.g. with the IITs, than primary education, where ASER _consistently_ shows that 5th graders can't read 2nd grade books.
   - The National Education Policy (NEP) is focusing on FLN (foundational numeracy and literacy).
 The goal is universal FLN by 2027.